 I cleaned the snow off the PT Cruiser and gently headed out to the rescue.
 As is my nature, I felt for and noted how well the new Michelin Hydro-Edge tires were working in the 4 to 6 inches of powdery snow.

 The scene of the accident was a mess.

 There were three or four cars deep into the trees that bordered the highway, all badly mangled.
 When I got there, the white Passat was being dragged out of the woods by a cable attached to a big wreaker/carrier.
-There wasn’t a straight panel on the car and none of the wheels were turning as the car was dragged through the now deepening snow and mud.
+None of the wheels were turning as the car was dragged through the now deepening snow and mud.
 Every airbag in the car had gone off.
-The front, right, back, left, and roof were all mangled.
+The front, back, right, left, and roof panels of the car were all mangled.
+All of them.